-This delectable but simple scone recipe is best eaten with your favourite jam and a dollop of whipped cream while plated on the best china.
-Making hot, fluffy scones is super simple and quick, and is an effortless way to impress mum or mum-in-law!
+This delectable but simple scone recipe is best eaten with your favourite jam and a dollop of double cream.
+Making hot, fluffy scones is super simple and quick, and perfect if you’re hosting high tea for Mum this Mother’s Day.
 This recipe can be made with or without added fruit.

 - Digital weighing scale

 - Silicone spatula

 - 5cm round or fluted cookie cutter